kappanjoe/seedling-tracker/README.md

 - Renamed Present Sticker to Valentine Sticker
 - **Note:** A separate entry for 2024's Valentine Sticker decor will not be added, as the game considers it to be the same as the decor from 2023
 - Improved speed of decor renaming algorithm
+- Fixed a bug that prevented names from correctly updating
 - Updated addt'l dependencies to remove security vulnerabilities

 ### v2.1.0 - January 30, 2024